bluekornchips/send-to-slack/README.md

    - A rich-text block containing `crosspost.text` followed by the permalink
    - The message is sent to the specified channel
 4. If a crosspost fails for a specific channel, the error is logged but processing continues for remaining channels

+## File Uploads

+Use the `file` block type to upload files through Slack's `files.getUploadURLExternal` flow.

+- Required: `path` to the file and a resolvable `channel` (from `params.channel` or `CHANNEL`)
+- Optional: `title` (defaults to filename) and `interpolate_file_contents_to_var` to export file contents to an environment variable
+- Files up to 1 GB are supported
+- Image files (png, jpg, jpeg, gif) create image blocks; other files create rich-text blocks that link to the uploaded file

 ## Supported Block Types